In the guide below, we list the potential pros and cons of clean coal technology (which can be compared to regular coal technology).

 ‘Clean coal’ technologies are both costly and energy-intensive (world-nuclear.org)

-Compare that to solar or wind for example which only require mining for the equipment such as solar panels and wind towers.
+Compare that to solar or wind for example which don’t require mining of fuel stock.

 [Some HELE coal plants] are more emissions-intensive than renewable energy and even gas (tai.org.au).

-[So, gas plants are more eco friendly than coal plants – but, we don’t know if these estimates include methane gas leaked at the natural gas mining/extraction stage]
+So, gas plants might be more eco friendly than coal plants – but, we don’t know if these estimates include methane gas leaked at the natural gas mining/extraction stage.